 Bible: We use the CSI Bible Curriculum entitled Walking With God and His People.
 Throughout the year, the use of readers’ theatres, reading the Bible, building models, creating devotions, illustrating scenes, using puppets and researching help us to develop not only a firm understanding of God’s kingdom, but also to apply the knowledge to our Christian lives.
 We start the year looking at Old Testament Covenants and continue into the people of Judah and the kings.
 We then cover the life of Jesus including His birth, ministry and parables.

 Language Arts: We use a workshop approach to teaching when it comes to language arts.
 In reading, students will engage in literature circles that have books at their level, whole class books, and use their own independent reading books while being instructed in mini lessons.
 Conferences with students inform the teaching that occurs in the classroom.
 We also participate in writing units of tall tales, poetry, personal narrative, informative and much more.
 These units focus on the writer, meeting them where they are at and giving one-on-one time to help improve their thinking and writing.
+We also use Sitton Spelling curriculum to help students learn fundamental words and how they are spelled in context.
+Finally we use a curriculum called Easy Grammar to teach the structure and formation of our sentences to make sure they are done correctly.

 Math: We are using the new Houghton Mifflin Harcourt Math Expressions.
 Math is not full of tricks and hidden strategies, but is a well-organized system in which God operates.
 Students learn how our God is an organized God, who works within the system of math to help us better understand Him.
 Students work through decimals, fraction comparisons, fraction operations, geometry and so on as they see the real life applications of these skills.

 Social Studies: We are using a mixture of the Harcourt Brace Social Studies and Michigan Citizenship Collaborative Curriculum .
 Both curricula cover Michigan standards for fifth grade.
-We start with early human history and cover to the mid 1800’s.
+We start with early human history and cover it to the mid 1800’s.
 Simulations and projects are used throughout to help students better understand the people who experienced these events.
 Fifth graders are given the task to become the historian and figure out what artifacts were used for, what pieces of art were meant to portray from an event, the causes and effects from people’s decisions, and connect events that spanned over periods of time.